henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 ## Introduction:

 * The issue of race and policing dominated headlines in the U.S. last year.
 I examined a dataset from the Stanford Open Policing Project that contains several years' of police traffic stops in Louisville, Kentucky, where the police shooting of Breonna Taylor in March was a factor in sparking nationwide protests.
 My objective was to determine whether race played a role in the outcomes of traffic stops in Louisville.
-I was particularly in searches, which mark a more aggressive and invasive stance by an officer and involve questions of civil rights.
+I was particularly interested in searches, which mark a more aggressive and invasive stance by an officer and inherently involve questions of civil rights.

 &nbsp;
 &nbsp;